 (1) Muscle Contraction

 This is a complex phenomenon involving many internal human reactions.
-Muscle fibers (cells) are controlled by a single motor nerve fibre.
+Muscle fibers (cells) are controlled by a single motor nerve fiber.
 This is known as the motor unit.
-An impulse started in a motor nerve cell (motoneuron) propagates along the nerve fibre and transmitted to the motor endplate ate where acetyl chlorine is released.
+An impulse started in a motor nerve cell (motoneuron) propagates along the nerve fiber and transmitted to the motor endplate ate where acetyl chlorine is released.
 This reverses the resting membrane potential.
 The neuromuscular transmission transducers electrical signals (nerve impulses) to chemical signals and then back to electrical signals (muscle action potentials.)
 This initiates the mechanical-chemical mechanisms and causes the muscle to react.
 In the activated muscle, the contractile components (myofibrils), shorten and stretch the elastic components (connective tissue, tendon).
-When no movement, the contraction is called isometric (static) and when muscle is activated to vary its length, the contraction is isotonic (dynamic).
-In the latter case external work can given by the following equation-
+When no movement, the contraction is called isometric (static) and when the muscle is activated to vary its length, the contraction is isotonic (dynamic).
+In the latter case, external work can be given by the following equation-

 Work or energy = force× distance